 Software Development Kit

 When you (a ChallMaker) want to deploy a single container specific for each source, you don’t want to understand how to deploy it to a specific provider.
 In fact, your technical expertise does not imply you are a Cloud expert… And it was not to expect !
-Writing a 500-lines long scenario fitting the API only to deploy a container is a tedious job you don’t want to do more than once: create a deployment, the service, possibly the ingress, have a configuration and secrets to handle…
+Writing a 500-lines long scenario fitting the API only to deploy a container in a hardened environment is a tedious job you don’t have time for.

 For this reason, we built a Software Development Kit to ease your use of chall-manager.
 It contains all the features of the chall-manager without passing you the issues of API compliance.